sr99622/libonvif/README.md

 To Install From Source
 ----------------------

-*Note: To install without Python and GUI interface, use CMAKE -DNO_PYTHON ..
+*Note: To install without Python and GUI interface, use CMAKE -DWITHOUT_PYTHON=ON ..

 BUILD ON LINUX